What is Rubik's Cube? top

 with a Stop-Watch top

-Those who can solve the cube see the next challenge:
+Those who can solve the cube see

-Solving the cube as quickly as possible.
+the next challenge: Solving the cube as quickly as possible.

-The times solving the cube are different.
-It
+The times solving the cube are

-are average times.
+But there are average times.

-The professional cube turners need no more then
+The professional cube turners need

-see many cubelets together.
+step.
+They see many cubes together.

 Besides they use silicone oil.

-On June 5, 1982 Min Thai, USA, won the
+On June 5, 1982 Min Thai,

-Rubik`s Cube Championship in Budapest.
-His time: 22.95 s.
+USA, won the Rubik`s Cube Championship in Budapest.
+His time: 22.95

 Solving